YouBase/white-paper/history/dht.md

 # DHT

 Distributed Hash tables are a decentralized, distributed system for storing key/value pairs where any node in the network can efficiently retrieve a value given a certain key.
-Ability to mapy keys to values is distributed among the nodes, such that changes to participating nodes is minimally disruptive.
+Ability to map keys to values is distributed among the nodes, such that changes to participating nodes is minimally disruptive.

 From Wikipedia: